Mankas Corner, California

-Mankas Corner is an unincorporated community in the Suisun Valley AVA, is an American Viticulture Area in Solano County, California.
+Mankas Corner is an unincorporated community in the Suisun Valley AVA, an American Viticulture Area, in Solano County, California, United States.

 Christley Mankas' store in the late 1800s was located at the same site as Mankas Corner today.

 Description

 The area around Mankas Corner is primarily agricultural, with the main crops being wine grapes and olives.
 However, row crops such as wheat, sorghum, sunflowers and soy beans are important also.
 The area has a semi-coastal Mediterranean climate, and sits at a relatively low elevation of 128 ft.
 The terrain is flat, but there are mountains on three sides.
 Prominent landmarks visible from Mankas Corner are Mt.
 Diablo, which is visible to the south across the Suisun Bay estuary, the twin summit of Twin Sisters, which is the high point in the Howell Mountains to the west, and the Blue Ridge of the Vaca Mountains, a prominent escarpment visible to the east.